izzhamburhan/AgentAI-MY/README.md

 - Receive PDF file
 - User can ask anything (knowledge system based on the files given)
+- User can instruct the system to write notes

 ## Process
 1. Thinking Process